I’m a huge fan of fasting and intermittent fasting.

 - Ketone base (My recommendation)

-- Fast-compliant pre-workout (My recommendation – Amazon link)
+- A preworkout that won’t break your fast (My recommendation – Amazon link)

 - BCAAs (branch chain amino acids) (My recommendation – Amazon link)